Friday, 17 August 2018

 Business transaction

-An economic activity that affects the financial position of the business and can be measured in terms of money e.g., purchase of goods for use
+An economic activity that affects the financial position of the business and can be measured in terms of money, e.g., the purchase of goods for use in the industry.

 Account

-Account refers to a summarized record of relevant transaction of a particular head at one place.
+An account refers to a summarised record of relevant transactions for a particular head at one location.
 All accounts are divided into two sides.
-The left side of an account is called debit side and the right side of an account is called the credit side.
+The left side of an account is referred to as the debit side, and the right side is referred to as the credit side.

 Capital